Women and heart attacks: True or false?

 False.
 Heart disease is the No. 1 killer of women and a big risk factor for having a heart attack.
 Cancer—including breast cancer—is the second leading cause of death for women.

-True or false: Heart attach symptoms can differ between men and women, but chest pain is the most common symptom for both.
+True or false: Heart attack symptoms can differ between men and women, but chest pain is the most common symptom for both.

 True.
 The pain can feel like a heavy pressure, squeezing or fullness around your heart or in your chest.
 It might feel like heartburn or indigestion.
 Usually it lasts for more than a few minutes, but it can sometimes go away and come back.
 If you have chest pain or discomfort, call 911.

-True or false: Women are less likely than men to survive their first heart attack.
+True or false: Women are less likely than men to survive a heart attack.

 True or false: One heart attack symptom that women may ignore is feeling unusually tired.

 True.
-More than half of women having a heart attack report feeling weak and having little energy, sort of like having the flu.
+One of the most common symptoms women having a heart attack report is feeling weak and having little energy, sort of like having the flu.
 The fatigue can come on suddenly or occur over several days.

 True or false: If a woman thinks she's having a heart attack, the first thing she should do is take an aspirin.